Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Then, in Matthew 23, Yeshua sternly rebuked the hypocrisy of his day and proclaimed that they were no better than their fathers (former generations) that had killed the prophets; judgment upon Jerusalem was certain; their house would be left desolate -- “all these things shall come upon this GENERATION.”
 Finally we read in Matthew 24:34: “Yes!
 I tell you that this people will certainly not pass away before all these things happen.”

-Strangely enough, those who say “generation” means the Jewish people as a race in Matthew 24, also say the Jewish race will never pass away!
-So if Yeshua meant the Jewish race will not pass away until these things are fulfilled -- and if the Jewish race will never pass away -- his words were totally meaningless!
+Strangely enough, those who say “generation” means the Israelite people as a race in Matthew 24, also say that the Israelite race will never pass away!
+So if Yeshua meant that the Israelite race will not pass away until these things are fulfilled -- and if the Israelite race will never pass away -- his words were totally meaningless!
 But if we take the word “generation” in its normal and primary meaning -- the generation of people living at one time -- Yeshua did indeed answer the question: “WHEN shall these things be?”

 The End of the Age